From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 Problem 1: Some Decisions Felt Too Complex for Frameworks

-Week 3, Day 4.
-Client asks for a custom engagement model that doesn’t fit any existing framework.
-Bodhi tries to force it into a payment terms framework.
-Doesn’t work.
-Spends 2 hours trying to make the framework fit.
+Week 3, Day 4: a client asked for a custom engagement model that didn’t fit any existing framework.
+Bodhi tried to force it into the payment terms framework, it didn’t work, and he spent 2 hours trying to make the framework fit.

 Realizes: Not everything should be frameworked.